USEPA/LakeCat/README.md

 *See the FindIsolatedLakes.py script for methods used*

 Lakes that are associated to flowlines through the 'WBAREACOMID' in the NHDFlowline file can use the methods from StreamCat to accumulate watershed characteristics.
 These will be On_Network Lakes.
-The remaining waterbodies have gone through the off-network process to define watershed characteristics.
+The remaining waterbodies have gone through the off-network process to define watershed characteristics, saved as IsolatedLakes.shp file.

 ## Off_Network Process